rajivkr/admin-dashboard/README.md

 In Parameter store, create a Parameter to store value for Github OAuth token against this `GITHUB_OAUTH_TOKEN` parameter.

+## Bugs

+There is a bug in the module used, first we need to push the changes with `codepipeline_github_oauth_token` containing actual github token, then if the Code Pipeline starts working, then we can change the value for this variable to use a Parameter from `Systems Manager > Paramater store`

 ## Example Buildspec

 Here's an example `buildspec.yaml`.
 Stick this in the root of your project repository.